Iryna Bui

-Iryna Vasylivna Buy (Ірина Василівна Буй, born 29 April 1995) is a Ukrainian Paralympic biathlete and cross-country skier.
+Iryna Bui (Ірина Буй, also transliterated Buy, born 29 April 1995) is a Ukrainian Para biathlete and cross-country skier.
 She won the gold medal in the women's 10 kilometres standing event at the 2022 Winter Paralympics held in Beijing, China.
 She also competed at the Winter Paralympics in 2014 and 2018.

 Early life

-Buy was born on 29 April 1995 in Derazhnia, Khmelnytskyi Oblast.
+Bui was born in Derazhnia, Khmelnytskyi Oblast.
 She was born with congenital malformation of the left hand.

 Career

-At the age of 15, Buy started playing sports.
+At the age of 15, Bui started playing sports.
 She made her debut on the international arena in December 2011, taking part in international competitions in cross-country skiing and biathlon.
-In 2012, Buy was included in the Paralympic team of Ukraine.
+In 2012, Bui was included in the Paralympic team of Ukraine.

-At the 2012 World Cup in Vuokatti, Finland in the 12.5 km biathlon event, Buy won a bronze medal.
+At the 2012 World Cup in Vuokatti, Finland in the 12.5 km biathlon event, Bui won a bronze medal.
 At the 2013 World Championships in Sollefteå, Sweden, she also won gold and silver in 10 km and 12.5 km events respectively.
-Buy became the winner of the finals of the World Cup in 2013.
+Bui became the winner of the finals of the World Cup in 2013.

-At the 2021 World Para Snow Sports Championships in biathlon, Buy won the silver medal in the women's 10 km standing biathlon event.
+At the 2021 World Para Snow Sports Championships in biathlon, Bui won the silver medal in the women's 10 km standing biathlon event.
 She also won the gold medal in the women's 12.5 km standing biathlon event.

 She won the gold medal in the women's 10 kilometres standing event at the 2022 Winter Paralympics held in Beijing, China.
 The silver and bronze medals were also won by Ukrainian competitors.